...

 Pros:

-• Softness and Comfort: Ideal for products that come into direct contact with the skin.
+• Softness and Comfort: Ideal for products in contact with skin

 Cons:

-• Higher Cost: The hydroentanglement process is more expensive.
+• Higher Cost: Hydroentanglement is more expensive than thermal bonding

 Pros:

-• High Strength and Durability: Suitable for demanding applications.
+• High Strength and Durability: Suitable for demanding industrial applications

-• Barrier Properties: Effective at blocking liquids and particulates.
+• Barrier Properties: Blocks liquids and particulates effectively

 Cons: